jefe323/rules/rules/global/rules.markdown

     The only member permitted to access an account is the owner, unless permission is explicitly granted by that member.

+* __Violate the Privacy of Other Users__

+    Do not reveal personal information about another user without their explicit permission.

 * __Troll__